COMMISSIONED RESEARCH PROJECT

 Accessibility and support

-We will provide guidelines in accessible formats (Plain Language and Easy English), and budget guidance for access and participation payments.
+We have provided guidelines in Plain Language and Auslan, and budget guidance for access and participation payments.
 Available access supports may include things like AAC, communication partners, Auslan, captioning, Easy English, tactile or oral interpreting and other adjustments.

 If you need materials in a different format or have questions about access, please contact us.